blaqice0/Quiqnote/README.md

 - If you want to format your hard drive.
 Backup the JRE you downloaded from Oracle and the Quiqnote main folder to a safe drive.
 Install the JRE after getting done with whatever you did with your formatted drive then Copy the Quiqnote main folder back to your drive.

 ###### Can I run the copied folder with the program on another PC or OS?
-- Yes, JRE need to be installed for that specific PC(OS) beofore you can run the program.
+- Yes, JRE need to be installed for that specific PC(OS) before you can run the program.